montsieur/t1a1-workbook/README.md

 #### What is a 'Markup' Language?

 [**Markup languages**][1] is a set of instructions and rules that defines how content is laid out, presented and structured on a web page.
-This will control over elements on a user's page depending on how it is structured, formatting and how each element is specific and displayed or rendered on a specific web page.
+This will control over elements on a user's page depending on how it is structured, formatting and how each element is specific and displayed or rendered on a specific web page *(Varagouli, 2021)*.

 It is essential as it provides a standardized way to define elements, making it easier for computers and software applications to interpret and display correctly.